-PLAYER / COACH DISQUALIFICATION / EJECTION
+PLAYER / COACH

+DISQUALIFICATION / EJECTION

-REGULATION AND INTERPRETATIONS
+REGULATION AND

+INTERPRETATIONS

 FOR

-PRINCIPALS

-ATHLETIC DIRECTORS
+PRINCIPALS, ATHLETIC DIRECTORS

-COACHES

-PLAYERS
+COACHES, PLAYERS

-Adopted: April 17, 1995
+Adopted: April 17, 1995 Revised: July, 2006

-Revised: July, 2000

-CIAC REGULATION DISOUALIFICATION / EJECTION RULE
+CIAC REGULATION DISQUALIFICATION / EJECTION RULE

-The CIAC set guidelines and tone for acceptable and appropriate behavior at all CIAC contests.
-Given this charge, it is CIAC's responsibility to be proactive and responsive to the growing issues of violence in sports.
+The CIAC establishes guidelines and tone for acceptable and appropriate behavior at all CIAC contests.
+Given this charge, it is CIAC's responsibility to be pro active and responsive to the growing issues of sportsmanship and violence in sports.
 A strong consistent statement reflecting zero tolerance for violence in sports must become standard operating procedure for all schools.
 (This is to be considered a minimum standard.)